GVThorne/GoldLinkAPI/docs/source/gv_items.rst

 Contact
 *******

-First of all, before we look to create a new contact we need to have a look at the :ref:`GVModelDiagram` at the top of this page.
-As we can see, A Contact record is dependant on an Account record.
-Therefore, to create a Contact in Gold-Vision via Gold-Link, we need to provide an **AC_ID** with it.
+Looking at the :ref:`GVModelDiagram` at the top of this page, it's apparent that a Contact record is dependant on an Account record.
+Therefore, to create a Contact in Gold-Vision via Gold-Link, an **AC_ID** is required within the request.

-So the first thing to do would be to make a :ref:`FindItem` request to get an **AC_ID** of an Account.
-When creating a new Contact, this **AC_ID** is required to be included otherwise the request will fail.
-The following request is to add a **Joe Bloggs** to the **Holdings Ltd** Account.
+First, a :ref:`FindItem` request can be made to get an **AC_ID** of an Account.
+The following request will add **Joe Bloggs** to the Account **Holdings Ltd**.

 .. code-block:: html